Constellations

 Cygnus the Swan’s brightest star, Deneb, marks one of the corners of the Summer Triangle.
 And its bright double star, Albireo, is one of the finest in the heavens.

-If you have a dark sky, it’s easy to see the edgewise view into our own galaxy – our Milky Way – spun across the heavens.
-As you look toward it, you’ll be gazing toward the constellation Cygnus the Swan, too.
+If you have a dark sky, you can observe the edgewise view into our own galaxy – our Milky Way – spanning across the heavens.
+As you gaze toward it, you’ll also be looking toward the constellation Cygnus the Swan.
 Its brightest star is called Deneb, the Swan’s Tail.
-And the constellation Cygnus contains one of the most beloved double stars in the sky, blue and gold Albireo.

 Plus, the star Deneb marks one of the corners of the famous Summer Triangle, an asterism composed of three bright stars in three different constellations.